totten/loco/doc/specs.md

     ## By default, 'run' works with non-forking/foreground daemons.
     ## If the daemon forks
     pid_file: FILE_PATH

+    ## A message to display after the services have started.
+    message: STRING
 ```

 ## Specification: Environment variables